cosmos/ibc/ideation/zkps-interchain.md

 - Needs finality on each chain, some transactions must wait a block or two to be sequenced.
 - Shared anonymity set across all chains (presumably multi-asset), can scale.
 - Daira scaling proposal for Zcash.
+  - Shard the note (commitment) set & nullifier set.
+  - Synchronisation of the commitment tree (subtrees) after each block.
+- Accept incoming transfers in zero-knowledge (w/finality).

 ##### Complexities